full

 Speaker:

-Uh, cell phone and an E reader, the latter far more up-to-date than the former.
+A cell phone, and an ereader, the latter far more up-to-date than the former,

 Speaker: